 - a.
 The employer normal cost as a percentage of pay will remain relatively level over time (upward drift will likely occur due to generational mortality), - b.
 The funded ratio will increase slowly, - c.
-The UAAL will grow in nominal dollars until the amortization period on the Legacy Liability is reduced to approximately 20 years, at which point the UAAL will begin to decrease and be expected to be fully amortized by the July 1, 2048 valuation, or 28 years from the current July 1, 2020 valuation date.
+The UAAL will continue to decline due to the difference between the calculated rate and the actual contribution rate.
+The UAAL is expected to be fully amortized by the July 1, 2047 valuation, or 25 years from the current July 1, 2022 valuation date.

-It should be noted that the investment shortfall from fiscal year 2020 has only partially been recognized.
-The shortfall completely offset the \$82 million in deferred gains from the 2019 valuation and we are still deferring \$193 million in deferred investment losses.
-If these deferred losses are not offset with future gains, then it is likely that in the near future new liability layers will be loss layers.
+It should be noted that the investment gain from fiscal year 2021 has only partially been recognized.
+If these deferred gains are not offset with future shortfalls, then it is likely that in the near future new liability layers will be gain layers.